Fund a Payment Run

 Depending on the banking rails supported by your customer's bank, the transfer may be instant or else can take up a number of hours.

-As soon as funds are received in the ZBA, the payments within the run's funding group will be automatically triggered and the payment run status will transition to EXECUTING.
-An payment run event will be sent to you, notifying you that the supplier payments are being executed.
+As soon as funds are received in the ZBA, the payments within the run's funding group are automatically triggered and the payment run status transitions to EXECUTING.
+A payment run event is sent to you, notifying you that the supplier payments are being executed.

-Once all payments are executed, the payment run will transition to a COMPLETED status.
-If one or more payments failed, the payment run status will transaction to COMPLETED_WITH_ERRORS.
+Once all payments are executed, the payment run transitions to a COMPLETED status.
+If one or more payments failed, the payment run status transitions to COMPLETED_WITH_ERRORS.

 Testing Grouping Logic in Sandbox